sSmothie/MUhyprland/README.md

 - Waypaper (for switching wallpapers and automatically changing the colour scheme)
 - Matugen (for generating said colour scheme)
 - kitty
+- pwvucontrol (not pavucontrol, those are different programs)

 SHORTCUTS:
 - Super + Enter = terminal